-Only approximately 50 Km away from the ocean and inserted in a protected area – the Natural Park of Serras de Aire and Candeeiros – Fatima is the starting point for discovering an amazing region.
+Only approximately 33 Km away from the ocean, in a straight line, and inserted in a protected area – the Natural Park of Serras de Aire and Candeeiros – Fatima is the starting point for discovering an amazing region.
 The privileged location along with excellent accessibility conditions, such as the countries’ main highway (A1) just next to the city centre, allow you to visit countless interesting touristic places, in a short time span.

 From World Heritage monuments, beaches bathed in the hot sun with sand as far as the eye can see, to places where Nature invites you to relax, leisure spaces and sports activities where you can live unforgettable moments, in the region that surrounds Fatima, there is no lack of reasons to stay.

 The artistic and cultural wealth of the city of Tomar, former headquarters of the Templar Order, gives numerous reasons for a mandatory visit.
 Organized in the shape of a cross, the oldest urban area has a convent at each end and at the centre, the Praça da República (Republic Square), where the statue of Dom Gualdim Pais is, Grand Master of the Order of the Temple, who initialized the construction of the Castle and the Convent of Christ.
 In the streets surrounding the Square, the traditional commerce invites you to taste the traditional delicacies and when you decide to relax for a little while you can do so, in the city’s ex-libris – the Mouchão Park.

 You can visit Tomar at any time of the year, but if you want to experience one of the biggest traditional events of the country, don’t miss the Festa dos Tabuleiros (Tray Festivity), which happens every four years in July.